Adaptive MFA

 | New Device | User is logging in from an unrecognized device | First login from a new laptop |

-| IP Reputation | Known malicious, proxy, VPN, or tor exit node IPs | Login from a known VPN |
+| IP Reputation | Known malicious, proxy, VPN, or Tor exit node IPs | Login from a known VPN |

-| Geolocation | Login from an unusual location | User normally logs in from New York, now logging in from Tokyo |
+| Geolocation | Login from an unusual location | User normally in New York, now in Tokyo |

-| Geo-Velocity | Impossible travel detection | Login from Paris 10 minutes after a login from Sydney |
+| Geo-Velocity | Impossible travel detection | Paris login 10 minutes after a Sydney login |

-| Time Pattern | Login at unusual hours | Login at 3 AM when user typically logs in during business hours |
+| Time Pattern | Login at unusual hours | 3 AM login for a user who typically logs in during business hours |

 | Failed Attempts | Recent failed login attempts | Multiple wrong passwords before a successful login |